Three methods of colonization are used in this setting:

 - Bizarre Alien Reproduction: Every species has a different, exotic way of breeding, and of course the hero, as he Body Surfs between the species, experiences them all.
 Perhaps the best example not covered by another trope is the Spicans: they have three sexes, and whenever all three are present in the same area, mating will occur- not might, will.
 There are three roles that can each be assumed by any of the three sexes, and the gender of the offspring is determined by which sex takes which role.

-- Bizarre Alien Sexes: The Spicans have three sexes - impact, undulant, and sibilant - of which all three are required for reproduction.
+- The Spicans have three sexes - impact, undulant, and sibilant - of which all three are required for reproduction.
+Which sex becomes a mother depends entirely on the order in which they meet.

 - Humans Through Alien Eyes: Viscous Circle involves a grotesque and disturbing description of an alien that one of the flying magnetic disk aliens sees; it's very easy not to realize that this is a description of a human being.
 The rest of the Cluster series often deals with "outsider" views of humanity, sometimes literally through human eyes as body-sharing technology is a major plot device.

-- Precursors: The Ancients came long before any of the species in the series.
+- Precursors: The Ancients came long before any of the species in the series, and had far greater technology.

 - Translation Punctuation: Human speech is represented with ordinary quotation marks, and each type of alien speech uses a different punctuation symbol as a quotation mark.
 By the end of the series pretty much every symbol on the keyboard has been pressed into service.